 Where can you get the coldest beer in town?
 You can probably name four or five places that boast “the coldest beer in town” right now.

-Yesterday, I saw a local convenience store chain advertising that it had been voted as having the coldest beer in town.
-I don’t remember seeing that measure on the ballot during the last election.
+There’s a persistent myth among American beer drinkers that British beer is served “warm,” meaning at room temperature.
 This isn’t the case, in fact, hardly any beer is appropriately served at room temperature.
 However, many British beers, especially those that fall into the real ale or cask ale category as prescribed by CAMRA, are served at cellar temperatures, at 12-14 C (54-57 F) this is certainly cooler than room temperature.
 Compared to the coldest beer in town, though, it is quite warm.

 It’s easy to get lost in the rules with something like this.
 Wine lovers are often guilty of this, insisting that certain varietals be served only at precise temperatures, in specific glasses and only with certain foods with no room for variation or personal taste.
 Luckily, the beer world is a bit more forgiving most of the time.
 So, with an eye to the general guidelines, serve your beer however you and your drinking buddies like it.
 Do you like ice cold ESB?
 Then drink it that way.
 Do you like room temperature Helles?
 Bottoms up!

 The only exception is if you are serving beer in a pub or a restaurant.
 In that case, customers are going to expect good beer to be served at the generally accepted temperatures.
 You will have more satisfied customers and, as I pointed out above, these are the temperatures the brewers intended their beers to be served at.

 One more point of consideration about beer temperatures is carbonation.
 Liquid absorbs and holds carbonation better at colder temperatures than warmer ones.
 So, a very cold beer will remain carbonated longer in a glass or open bottle than a warmer one.